RMcKennaSESE/EGM722_Assignment/README.md

 If you get an error here, check your syntax and make sure the command is entered correctly.
 Successfully running this command will open jupyter in your default browser.
 Step 6.
 From here navigate to where your cloned repository is and select the file named ‘Arena_Map_Project.ipynb’ to begin running the code.

+2.3.
+Data preparation

+All data necessary to run this software is contained in the data-files folder in the repository, details on sources for this data can be found there.
+Any preparation required to make this data useable in the project has already been carried out or is handled in a step-by-step fashion by the code.